cyb3rr31a/cyb3rr31a/README.md

 I'm a tech enthusiast with a strong focus on **MLOps Engineering**.
 I thrive on solving complex problems and love working on projects that blend **software engineering** with cutting-edge AI/ML technology.
 My goal is to use my skills to **make an impact** and contribute to building meaningful solutions that can transform industries.

-- 🖥️ **Currently working on**: Real-time sentiment analysis APIs, Drift detection, and automated retraining systems.
+- 🖥️ **Currently working on**: Number Ninja and Real Time Sentiment Analysis.
 - 🎓 **Education**: Pursuing a **Bachelor of Science in Computer Science** at JKUAT
 - 💡 **I'm passionate about**: **Artificial Intelligence** and **Machine Learning**, **Data Analytics**
 - 🌱 **Currently learning**: Advanced **Machine Learning**, **AI** model optimization, and **Full-Stack Web Development** with **React.js** and **Next.js**.